No vote means Gap keeps building inspector - Claiborne Progress

 Bryant adamantly denied during an interview that he is a town employee.

 “I receive no benefits.
-I don’t get vacation days and I’ve not had a raise like the other employees.
-I’m on an as-needed, paid by inspection basis.
+I don’t get vacation days, and I’ve not had a raise like the other employees.
+I’m on an as-needed, paid-by-inspection basis,” Bryant said.

-“According to the town ordinances, I answer to the Planning & Zoning and the Board of Appeals if there’s a question,” said Bryant.
+“According to the town ordinances, I answer to the Planning and Zoning and the Board of Appeals if there’s a question.”

 “I’ve had no opportunity to answer any of the charges before a work session.
 I’ve had no reprimands,” said Bryant.